Safe Exercise Routines for Arthritic Dogs

 Signs you’re on the right track

-• Less morning stiffness over time — your dog gets up more easily after resting
+- Less morning stiffness over time, so your dog gets up more easily after resting

 Signs you’ve pushed too hard

-The “next day test” is something I learned from a canine rehabilitation therapist: if your dog seems more stiff or sore the following morning than usual, yesterday’s exercise was too much.
+The “next day test” is a concept I picked up from reading about canine rehabilitation therapy: if your dog seems more stiff or sore the following morning than usual, yesterday’s exercise was too much.
 Dial back by 20–25% and rebuild from there.

 Exercise Modifications by Severity